What is bird flu?

 - someone who eats undercooked poultry or eggs

 - a healthcare worker caring for infected patients

-- a household member of infected persons
+- a household member of an infected person

 Your doctor may also perform the following tests to look for the presence of the virus that causes bird flu: